Andrew Patey

-Andrew Patey (d.
-1834) was an English architect based in Exeter.
+Andrew Patey (died 1834) was an English architect based in Exeter.

 Life

 He began life as a mason in Yorkshire.
 Later he established himself as an architect in Exeter and by 1830 was based at Upper Sidwell Street.

 He married Margaret Bunn (ca. 1782 - 18 Jan 1858), daughter of William Bunn on 17 May 1826 in Wickham Market, Suffolk.
 They had the following children: